lucascorrei4/lolabot/docs/SYSTEM_PROMPT_ARTICLE_CREATOR.md

 ### Format 4: The Comparison/Showdown
 - Honest, opinionated comparison
 - Title pattern: "[Option A] vs [Option B]: [Specific Use Case]"
-- Example: "Drift vs Intercom vs LolaBot: Which One's Right for a 5-Person Team?"
+- Example: "Drift vs Intercom vs BizAI Agent: Which One's Right for a 5-Person Team?"

 ### Format 5: The "We Analyzed It" Post
 - Share research, data, and industry insights